Indigenous Student Centre

-Currently our centre is located in the Student Union Building (4th floor, room 407) but we will be moving location later in the summer to 1321 Edward St. During the term, please visit us to enjoy a hot drink, take advantage of academic advising, and meet other Indigenous students.
+Visit our Centre located at 1321 Edward Street to enjoy a hot drink, take advantage of academic advising, and meet other Indigenous students.
 We also host social gatherings, including potlucks, cultural events and information sessions.

 The Indigenous Student Centre is proud to offer traditional smudging.
 The centre has appropriate ventilation and sage bundles available.
 We welcome students and elders to visit the centre to use our smudging facilities.

 A tutor from the Writing Centre is here at the Indigenous Student Centre (ISC) two hours one day a week (Friday, 12pm-2pm).
 To make an appointment with a tutor, call 902.494.1963.

 In collaboration with Mi’kmaw Kina’matnewey (MK), the Indigenous Student Centre offers math tutoring to students 4 hours per week (Monday and Thursday, 1-3pm).
 To make an appointment with a math tutor, call 902.494.8863.

 A study skills coach from the Studying for Success program meets one-on-one with students here at the Indigenous Student Centre two hours a week (Friday, 9:30-11:30am).
 To make an appointment for any of these sessions, call 902.494.3077.

 We’re committed to helping you find ways to fund your education.
 Below are a few scholarships available specifically for aboriginal students.
 For a complete listing of scholarships and bursaries, please contact the Indigenous Student Advisor or visit Money Matters.

 Indspire, an Indigenous-led registered charity that invests in the education of Indigenous people, also offer bursaries and scholarships.